 Coward Springs has its own great website, where you can book accommodation, camel tours and learn more about this special oasis in the desert.
-Please make sure you check it out: www.cowardsprings.com.au
+They also have their own Facebook page.
+Please make sure you check out: www.cowardsprings.com.au

 Right near Coward Springs (less than 10 minutes) is the Wabma Kadarbu Mound Springs Conservation Park where you can see some pretty unique mound springs:

 It will only take you a few minutes to drive out to these unique springs from the main track, and they’re well worth a look.
 They are hugely important water sources for the fragile ecosystem in this area, and were used by Arabana (Aboriginal) people for several thousand years.